cosmos/sdk-tutorials/academy/my-own-chain/cosmjs.md

 ## Your module in the UI

-Starport also created UI-side elements to facilitate integration.
-For instance, have a look at one:
+Starport also created UI-side elements to facilitate integration, for example:

 <CodeGroup>